 There’s a few different ways this could be done.
 I’ll demonstrate one possible way, using ExecuteSQL to connect to Impala via the JDBC driver.
-This assumes both Kerberos and TLS are in use.
-We are also using an internal PKI, so we have to provide custom CACerts via a truststore.… Continue Reading Connecting to a secure Impala via NiFi with TLS and Kerberos (and Hive2)

 The most important part of this entire architecture is the movement.
 It’s a streaming architecture, a streaming architecture implies that there is data in motion.
 I like this term a lot, ‘data in motion’.
 Catchy.

 You should have root access to the CentOS host and a new target directory ready for the MariaDB data.
 For this guide, our new target directory is /data/database.
 First, stop MariaDB. systemctl stop mariadb Now, copy your existing database directory to the new location.
 By default, it is /var/lib/mysql.
 If it’s not there, check the… Continue reading Moving the data dir of MariaDB on CentOS7/RHEL7